briankoser/sfc-listeners-guide/episodes/0223-bam-pow-smash-and-other-news.md

   - Ben
   - Matt

+stan_lee:
+  - Stan Lee is starring as an animated version of himself in an animated movie

 last_listen: 2019-09-05
 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.